Pintuknwr/url-shortner/README.md

 # URL Shortener

 A simple URL shortener application that takes a valid URL from the user and redirects to the original URL.
-This project uses MongoDB for data storage, EJS for server-side rendering, and incorporates stateful authentication.
+This project uses MongoDB for data storage, EJS for server-side rendering, and incorporates stateless authentication.

 ## Features

 - **URL Shortening**: Convert long URLs into shorter, user-friendly versions.
 - **Redirection**: Redirect users to the original URL when the shortened URL is accessed.
-- **Authentication**: Secure your application with stateful authentication.
+- **Authentication**: Secure your application with jsonwebtoken .
 - **Database Storage**: Store URLs and user data in a MongoDB database.

 ## Technologies Used